AI system for remote patient monitoring

 Capabilities

-Experiment tracking infrastructure using MLflow, Weights and Biases, or similar, configured for your team's workflow.
+Experiment tracking infrastructure configured for your team's workflow.
 Every training run logged with parameters, metrics, data version, and code version.
-Model registry with staged promotion: development, staging, production.
-Champion-challenger tracking for A/B tests between model versions.
-Reproducible environments using Docker and dependency pinning so any experiment can be recreated six months later.
-The audit trail that makes AI development a managed engineering process rather than a series of undocumented experiments.
+Model registry with staged promotion from development to staging to production, plus champion-challenger tracking for A/B tests between model versions.
+Reproducible environments with dependency pinning so any experiment can be recreated six months later, the audit trail that makes AI development a managed engineering process rather than a series of undocumented experiments.

 Centralised feature storage that makes model features consistent between training and serving.
-Online feature store for low-latency feature retrieval at inference time.
-Offline feature store for training data preparation and backtesting.
-Feature versioning and lineage tracking.
-Elimination of training-serving skew, the gap between the feature values seen during training and the feature values computed at inference.
-For teams with multiple models consuming the same features, the feature store avoids redundant computation and inconsistent feature definitions across models.
+An online feature store handles low-latency retrieval at inference time; an offline store handles training data preparation and backtesting.
+Feature versioning and lineage tracking eliminate training-serving skew, and for teams with multiple models consuming the same features, the feature store avoids redundant computation and inconsistent definitions across models.

-End-to-end MLOps platform setup on your cloud infrastructure (AWS SageMaker, Azure ML, Google Vertex AI, or self-hosted).
-Pipeline orchestration using Airflow, Prefect, or Kubeflow.
-Container-based training environments.
-Model serving infrastructure with auto-scaling and canary deployments.
-Infrastructure as code using Terraform so your entire MLOps stack is version-controlled and reproducible.
-Integration with your existing CI/CD pipelines and data infrastructure.
+End-to-end MLOps platform setup on your cloud infrastructure or self-hosted.
+Pipeline orchestration, container-based training environments, and model serving infrastructure with auto-scaling and canary deployments.
+Infrastructure as code so your entire MLOps stack is version-controlled and reproducible, integrated with your existing CI/CD pipelines and data infrastructure.
 Built for your team to operate and extend independently after delivery.

 How we work